thaikolja/modern-html-error-docs/README.md

 ## Features

+-   ⚡️ **Fast:** Only HTML, a little CSS, and Vanilla JavaScript.
+No additional tools needed.
--   ⚡️ **Responsive Design:** Optimized for various screen sizes, from mobile devices to large desktops.
+-   📱 **Responsive Design:** Optimized for various screen sizes, from mobile devices to large desktops.
 -   📦 **Single Source of Truth:** All error docs are managed in a central `messages.json` file for easy updates.
 -   🛟 **Fallback Mechanism:** Content is displayed even if JavaScript is disabled in the browser.
 -   🧹 **Organized Structure:** Clear separation of CSS, JavaScript, and image assets.